 Veronica McDonald is founder and editor of Pure in Heart Stories and Heart of Flesh Literary Journal.
 She publishes and designs both Pure in Heart and Heart of Flesh, and is the primary reader in all categories.
 Veronica is a fiction writer, poet, artist, and mom of three awesome kids.
 You can learn more about Veronica and her personal work at VeronicaMcDonald.com.

-Mia McDonald is the 9-year-old co-editor of Pure in Heart Stories, and brings a kid’s perspective to the journal.
+Mia McDonald is the pre-teen co-editor of Pure in Heart Stories, and brings a kid’s perspective to the journal.
 Mia came up with the idea for Pure in Heart Stories after realizing her mom was never going to let her read the latest issues of Heart of Flesh.
-Mia has the final say on all stories, poetry, and art submitted.
-She loves to read, write, create art, and play soccer.
+Mia has the final say on all stories, poems, and art submitted.
+She loves to read, write stories, create art, and play soccer.